Board of Physician Assistants

 - Orthopedic Physician Assistant

-The Committee currently meets four (4) times each year.
-A quorum of four (4) members is required to conduct business.
+The Board currently meets four (4) times each year.
 The meetings are open to the public.
 All members are appointed by the Governor and serve four (4) year terms.
-The seven (7) member Committee consists of five (5) physician assistants, one (1) orthopedic physician assistant and one (1) health care consumer.
+The nine (9) member Board consists of seven (7) physician assistants, one (1) physician and one (1) health care consumer.

 665 Mainstream Drive, 2nd Floor